-The Company's Board currently has two female directors, Ms Jessica Rudd who was appointed in 2017 and Ms Sarah Gentry who was appointed in 2022.
+The Company's Board currently has two female Directors, Ms Jessica Rudd who was appointed in 2017 and Ms Sarah Gentry who was appointed in 2022.
 In 2021 the Board set a measurable objective for achieving gender diversity in the composition of the Board of not less than 30% of its Directors of each gender within a period of 3 years.
+In December 2023, the Board appointed Mr Josh Levy as a Director.
+Following his appointment, the proportion of the Board who are female remains at 22%.
+Given Mr Levy's experience and skill set, the Board considers his appointment positively impacts on the Company.
+The Board acknowledges that it has not yet achieved its objective of having not less than 30% of its Directors female, and confirms that it remains focused on increasing the diversity of the Board, across the various diversity measures.

 In 2020 the Company disclosed in its Sustainability Benchmarking Report (2019) a measurable objective to maintain with a vision to increase female representation in the workforce, the senior executive level and amongst the Company's people leaders generally.
+The Board and the Company maintain a focus on breaking down barriers to diversity and inclusion and fostering a diverse and inclusive workplace.

-Key diversity achievements across the Company in 2023 include:
+Key diversity achievements across the Company in 2024 include:

-- > Females represent 47% of the Company's new appointments during the period. - > 29% female representation at senior executive level, being the Company's executive management team. - > 50% female representation in the Company's graduate program. - We launched activities under the Company's Women of AACo network, recognising the important role women play within the Company.
-This network is led and guided by a diverse Employee Resource Group (ERG) of corporate, operations and international employees to guide the Company's focus and initiatives that empower and support our women. - > We partner with the National Farmers Federation's Diversity in Agriculture Leadership Program and have a female regional participant in this program. - > We are an active partner with the Northern Territory Cattleman's Association's Real Job Program (RJP) for First Nations workers and currently have four RJP employees.
+- $\bullet \quad \text{Females represent 52\% of the Company's new appointments during the period;}\\$ - $\bullet \quad 37.5\% \text{ female representation at senior executive level, being the Company's executive management team;}\\$ - 71% female representation in the Company's graduate program; - We continued activities under the Company's Women of AACo network, recognising the important role women play within the Company.
+This network is led and guided by a diverse Employee Resource Group of corporate, operations and international employees to guide the Company's focus and initiatives that empower and support our women; - We are a founding partner and have continued support over the past 7 years with the National Farmers Federation's Diversity in Agriculture Leadership Program.
+In the 2023 program we had both a mentee and mentor participate; and - A key part of AACo's development and retention strategy is encouraging formal qualifications for operational team members in agriculture.
+In 2023, 44% of traineeships and apprenticeships were undertaken by women.

-The Company acknowledges and respects the important role that First Nations people and communities have played in the company's history.
+$The \ Company\ acknowledges\ and\ respects\ the\ important\ role\ that\ First\ Nations\ people\ and\ communities\ have\ played\ in\ the\ Company's\ history.$

 There are strong aspirations at all levels of the business to develop an authentic, trust centric and two-way approach to First Nations connections and partnerships.
 The Company recognises the importance of cultural awareness and capability and is focused on developing cultural capability programs for staff.